solita/solita.github.com/_posts/2021-11-04-am-i-you-probabilistic-entity-linking.md

 Probabilistic linking, as the name implies, is based on probabilities.
 This means that a piece of data X is compared against multiple possible matches Y and a probability is calculated for if the X and Y are a match.

 The input for the algorithm is the entity attributes and a match probability *m* and non-match probability *u* for each attribute.
-If an attribute is a match, say *X.name == Y.name*, we use the match and non-match weights with the following formula
+If an attribute is a match, say *X.name == Y.name*, we use the match and non-match weights with the following formula.

+> I'm using natural logarithm but some implementations use log2, it slightly modifies the curve and affects the maximum and minimum values but the end results are quite similar.

 ![Matching formula](/img/am-i-you-probabilistic-entity-linking/matching-probability-formula.svg)